m31r2701/reversing-unofficial-APIs/README.md

 Additionally, it may not be necessary to reverse an undocumented API yourself if someone has already published a comprehensive unofficial client.
 Many instances of these may also be found on Github.

+### PSA for UK counterterrorism organisations

+Thank you for your service.

+A public API that may prove especially helpful for supporting your work targeting XRW individuals and groups is [Open Measures, formerly known as the Social Media Analysis Toolkit (SMAT)](https://openmeasures.io).

+In terms of "rolling-your-own" client to directly ingest SOCMINT from unofficial APIs: given that extremists and terrorists (in general not just the XRW) typically don't frequent the biggest mainstream platforms (with one exception), nearly all of the places they hang out in online are trivial to grab data from reliably using the information below.

 ## Pre-requisite knowledge

 Provided you know how to use a computer and access the internet, you don't really need to know much else to begin exploring the world of unofficial APIs.
 It's also not necessary to be able to read code, program, or use specialist tools when you first start out.
 Knowledge and skills will be picked up gradually and easily over time if you find it interesting.